mernst/uwisdom/Programs.md

 ```

-expect:  controls interactive programs to permit them to be used in a batch
+`expect`:  controls interactive programs to permit them to be used in a batch
 fashion via send/expect sequences, job control, user interaction, etc.

-To create a script file that will respond to any prompt, not just a
+Use a "here doc" to create a script file that will respond to any prompt, not just a
 top-level one:

 ```sh